dragunovv/Pancakeswap_Sniper/README.md

 ## Troubleshooting
 The log of the bot can show multiple errors if the operations are not performed correctly.
 Among the most common ones:
+**web3.exceptions.ContractLogicError: execution reverted**.
+The token contract is wrong or the pair contract may have not been created yet.

 ## Contact
 - **Mail** : fedir.dyachenko@protonmail.com